Brad Damon

 Biography

 Brad Damon is Associate Dean of Accreditation and Assessment, and Associate Professor in the School of Education at University of Massachusetts Global.
-In his current role, Brad works to ensure all programs leading towards licensure to work in a California public K-12 school meet the most current standards and regulations set forth by the state.
-He is a Board Institutional Reviewer and Site Team Lead for the California Commission on Teacher Credentialing and has served on numerous accreditation teams.
+His primary focus is ensuring that all programs leading to licensure to work in a California public school meet the most current standards and regulations set forth by the state.
+With extensive experience as a Board Institutional Reviewer and Site Team Lead for the California Commission on Teacher Credentialing, and serving on numerous accreditation teams, Brad is dedicated to maintaining the highest academic standards.

 Specialty